joeltg/joelgustafson.com/content/posts/2024-11-12/vizualizing-13-million-bluesky-users.md

 <img style="display: block; margin: auto" src="https://assets.joelgustafson.com/2024-11-12/DSCF2891.JPG" />

 Everything described in this entire post happens on this System76 desktop in my apartment.
+Brother HL-L2350DW for scale.

 How much data is there?
 BlueSky is growing quickly, but at the time of writing, it recently passed 13 million users, and the `follows` table had a little over half a billion rows, which was only around 30 GB on disk.